satyaborg/my-deep-learnings/README.md

 > From coarse grained to fine grained CV tasks explored :

-1. Image Classification (Single/Multi-label)
+1. Image Classification
+	a.
+Single-label
+	b.
+Multi-label
 2. Object Detection (and Localization)
+3. Image Segmentation
-3. Semantic Segmentation
+	a.
+Semantic Segmentation
-4. Instance Segmentation
+	b.
+Instance Segmentation
-5. Pose Estimation
+5. Image Regression - predicting a continuous value for the target for e.g. detecting the human pose involves outputting the location (x,y) of skeletal keypoints in a given frame.

 Classification/segmentation is most common in vision based applications.

-Regression in the context of images (or video frames) refers to predicting a continuous value for the target for e.g. detecting the human pose involves outputting the location of several skeletal keypoints such as (x,y).

 ## Natural Language Processing 📜